Maintaining Oral Hygiene with Clear Aligners

 The Importance of Clean Aligners

 However, neglecting oral hygiene while wearing clear aligners can lead to plaque buildup on teeth and trays, potentially causing oral health issues such as cavities, gum disease, and bad breath.
+Keeping your aligners clean also ensures they remain clear and less noticeable.

 Regular and Effective Cleaning of Your Aligners